0kam/bayesian_dnns/README.md

 # bayesian_dnns
 Practice &amp; experiment of bayesian deep neural networks, mainly using pixyz
 ## GMVAE
-[pixyz](https://github.com/masa-su/pixyz) inplementation of Gaussian Mixtured Variational Auto Encoder proposed by [Rui Sue](http://ruishu.io/2016/12/25/gmvae/).
+A [pixyz](https://github.com/masa-su/pixyz) inplementation of Gaussian Mixtured Variational Auto Encoder proposed by [Rui Sue](http://ruishu.io/2016/12/25/gmvae/).
 By using gaussian-mixtured prior for the generative model, its robustness for imbalanced data is much higher than Kingma's m2 model.
 I also refered to the [pytorch imprementation by jariasf](https://github.com/jariasf/GMVAE/tree/master/pytorch)